By Tim Lambert

 In 1901 the population of Newcastle Under Lyme was 17,000.
 By 1971 it was 70,000.
 The huge rise in population was partly due to boundary extensions.
 The boundaries were changed in 1932 to include Chesterton, Wolstanton, and Silverdale.
 The first council houses were built in 1915.
 More followed in the 1920s and 1930s.
 After 1945 the council demolished some slums and many more council houses were erected.
 A museum opened in 1941.

 A Covered Market opened in 1963.
-The High Street closed to traffic in 1968.
+The High Street was closed to traffic in 1968.
 The Roebuck Centre opened in 1984.
 Today the population of Newcastle Under Lyme (borough) is 122,000.
 The population of Newcastle Under Lyme itself is 128,000.